tranqu1lizer/dota_new_hack/README.md

 # dota_new_hack
 open source dota 2 hack

-# Some code was pasted from:
+some code was pasted from:
 https://github.com/LWSS/McDota and
 https://github.com/ExistedGit/Dota2Cheat